Transmuting trauma through food and body stories

-Well Now envisions a world where no-one is starved of food, company, dignity or security.
-My expertise is in helping people cultivate health and justice, personally and socially.
+My approach, Well Now, envisions a world where no-one is starved of food, company, dignity or security.
+This is about more than ‘being healthy’ as an individual.

 Why Well Now?